ngless-toolkit/ngless/docs/contents/modules.md

 You can also add arguments to your function, naturally.
 Remember that ngless functions can have only one unnamed argument and any number of named arguments.
-To specify the unnamed argument add a ``arg1`` section:
+To specify the unnamed argument add a ``arg1`` section, with the key ``atype`` (argument type):

             arg1:
+                atype: <one of 'readset'/'mappedreadset'/'counts'/'str'/'flag'/'int'/'option'>

+The arguments of type *readset*, *mappedreadset*, and *counts* are passed as paths to a file on disk. **Your command is assumed to not change these, but make a copy if necessary.
+Bad things will happen if you change the files.**.
+You can specify more details on which kind of file you expect with the following optional arguments:

                 filetype: <one of "tsv"/"fq1"/"fq2"/"fq3"/"sam"/"bam"/"sam_or_bam"/"tsv">
                 can_gzip: true/false
+                can_bzip2: true/false
+                can_stream: true/false

+For example, if your tool wants a SAM file (and never a BAM file), you can write:

+            arg1:
+                atype: mappedreadset
+                filetype: sam

+The flags ``can_gzip``/``can_bzip2`` indicate whether your script can accept compressed files (default: False) and ``can_stream`` whether the input can be a pipe (default: False, an intermediate file will always be used).

+Now, ``ngless`` will ensure that your tool does receive a SAM file (including converting SAM to BAM if needed).

-Finally, additional argument are specified by a list called ``additional``:
+Finally, additional argument are specified by a list called ``additional``.
+These have exactly the same format as the ``arg1`` entry, except that they have a few extra fields.
+The extra field ``name`` is mandatory, while everything else is optional:

             additional:
                 -
                     name: <name>
-                    atype: <one of 'str'/'flag'/'int'/'option'>
+                    atype: <as for arg1: 'readset'/'mappedreadset'/...>
                     def: <default value>
                     required: true/false